-The enrolment fee is 680 euros.
+The enrolment fee is 680 euro.
 This fee does not include the cost of the language course.

-Those who wish to enrol at the CLT in Leuven will pay an additional 180 euros for the language course.
+Those who wish to enrol at the CLT in Leuven will pay an additional 180 euro for the language course.

 Enrolment and information